Ofor-David/gke-llm-platform/k8s/docs/SECURITY.md

 ### External Secrets

-Secrets are managed via External Secrets Operator in `cert-manager` namespace.
+Secrets are managed via External Secrets Operator (ESO) in `cert-manager` namespace.
+ESO is configured to authenticate to GCP Secret Manager using Workload Identity.

+**Important Note on ESO Setup:**
+Before the External Secrets Operator can sync secrets from GCP Secret Manager, the initial Kubernetes Secret containing the mapping to the GCP Service Account (if required by your specific ESO configuration) **must be created manually** using the `gcloud` CLI or the GCP console.

 Configuration files in `platform/secrets/`:
 - `secret-store.yaml`: SecretStore provider configuration